juripero/ryft-server/docs/auth.md

-This document contains detailed description of authentication methods used by the ryft server.
+This document contains detailed description of authentication methods used by the `ryft-server`.

 The following types of authentication are supported:

 - [basic](https://en.wikipedia.org/wiki/Basic_access_authentication)
 - [JWT](https://jwt.io/introduction/)

-To verify provided user credentials the LDAP service or simple file may be used.
+To verify user credentials the LDAP service or simple file may be used.

 The following endpoints are protected: